-Dr. Elizabeth (Lissa) Behm-Morawitz (Ph.D., Arizona) is Associate Professor Department of Communication and the Associate Dean in the Graduate School.
+Dr. Elizabeth (Lissa) Behm-Morawitz (Ph.D., Arizona) is Professor in the Department of Communication and Associate Dean in the Graduate School.
 Her research examines how mediated gender, race, ethnicity, and sexuality influence stereotyping, self-concept, and health.
 Much of her work examines cultural representation in interactive media contexts, where the media user can create and interact with virtual representations.
 She takes a media psychology approach to understanding the effects of virtual embodiment and presence in virtual environments, such as video games and virtual worlds.

 The primary aims of Dr. Behm-Morawitz’s research are to (1) improve our theoretical understanding of how mediated social identities affect individuals’ cognitions and behavioral intentions, (2) explore such media effects in “new” media (i.e. virtual and interactive) contexts, and (3) increase media industry and public awareness of the problematic as well as promising effects of media culture.